NixOS/nixpkgs/doc/languages-frameworks/javascript.section.md

 ### corepack {#javascript-corepack}

-This package puts the corepack wrappers for npm, pnpm and yarn in your PATH, and they will honor the `packageManager` setting in the `package.json`.
+This package puts the corepack wrappers for pnpm and yarn in your PATH, and they will honor the `packageManager` setting in the `package.json`.

 ### node2nix {#javascript-node2nix}